Christmas Day Plot: Ghadar

-However, Rash Behari's plans for mutiny failed when, in February 1915, in a situation simmering in Punjab, Ghadar rose prematurely even before Papen had arranged to ship his arsenal.
-Set for 21 February 1915, details of the date and places found their way to Punjab CID through a spy, Kirpal Singh, recruited at the last minute.
-Sensing infiltration, a desperate Rash Behari brought forward the D-Day to the 19th, but incautiousness allowed Kirpal to report back to Punjab police in the nick of time.
-Mutiny in Punjab was crushed on the 19th, followed by suppression of smaller revolts throughout North India.
+Rash Behari's plans for mutiny failed when, in February 1915, in a situation simmering in Punjab, Ghadar rose prematurely even before Papen had arranged to ship his arsenal.
+Scheduled for February 21, 1915, information regarding the date and locations reached the Punjab CID through a last-minute recruit, a spy named Kirpal Singh.
+Suspecting infiltration, a desperate Rash Behari advanced the D-Day to the 19th; however, due to carelessness, Kirpal managed to relay the information back to the Punjab police before it was too late.
+Mutiny in Punjab was halted on the 19th, followed by suppression of smaller revolts throughout North India.
 The Singapore garrison managed to revolt openly and held out for some time before it was crushed six days later.
 Mass arrests followed as the Ghadarites were rounded up in Punjab and the Central Provinces.
 Key leaders of the conspiracy, including Kartar Singh, Pingle, Kanshi Ram, Bhai Bhagwan Singh and others were arrested.
 Rash Behari Bose escaped from Lahore and in May 1915 fled to Japan.
 Other leaders, including Giani Pritam Singh, Swami Satyananda Puri and others fled to Thailand.
 Jatin Mukherjee and the rest of the Bengal cell went underground.